-Woombye, a rural township of about 800 people, is in the eastern foothills of the Blackall Range.
+Woombye, a rural township, is in the eastern foothills of the Blackall Range.
 Immediately south of Nambour, it is 85 km north of Brisbane.
 It is thought that the name was derived from an Aboriginal word describing the dark foliaged lilly pilly tree or, perhaps, the black snake.

 The discovery of gold at Gympie prompted the opening of a road between Brisbane and the goldfield, in place of the original route down from Maryborough.
 Cobb and Co started a coach service to Gympie in 1868 and established an overnight stop at Woombye, at first called Cobbs Camp (and also known as Middle Camp).
 Confusion about the name resulted in it being changed to Woombye in 1889 when a township was surveyed.
 By then there were a school (1885), Cobbs Camp Hotel (1870) and a considerable number of farm selections.
 The railway was opened in 1891.